SlowSD/Tutorial-Next-Generation-Sequence-Analysis/README2.md

 ### 0.2. **Follow along this tutorial**

-To follow this tutorial, the best is to clone this repository in your local device.
+The best way to follow this tutorial is to clone this repository in your local device.

 ```{bash}
 git clone https://github.com/SlowSD/Tutorial-Next-Generation-Sequence-Analysis.git